openvinotoolkit/openvino/docs/ops/generation/Multinomial_13.md

 * CDF of *input* = ``[0.1, 0.6, 1]``
 * Randomly generated floats = ``[0.3, 0.6]``
 * In a loop:
-* For a value of 0.3, class with idx *1* is selected
+* For a value of 0.3, a class with idx *1* is selected
 * Therefore, in CDF, for every class starting with idx *1* subtract the probability of class *1* = 0.5
 * CDF = ``[0.1, 0.6 - 0.5, 1.0 - 0.5]`` = ``[0.1, 0.1, 0.5]``
 * Normalize CDF by dividing by last value: CDF = ``[0.2, 0.2, 1.0]``